Michkwetzel/Lucidorg-Dashboard-Demo/README.md

 End-to-end product architecture, Flutter/Dart proficiency, serverless backend integration, JWT implementation

 ### Product
-User research is non-negotiable.
-Beautiful dashboards fail without clear value.
-Client-facing products need 10x more polish than internal tools.
+User research is non-negotiable, so is product validation.
+Beautiful dashboards mean nothing without clear value delivery.
+There are far quicker ways to build an MVP.
+Client-facing products require 10x more polish than internal tools.

 ### The Pivot
-Post-launch research revealed businesses need flexible org structures, not fixed hierarchies.
-Validated the concept but required a complete rebuild.
+Post-launch revealed businesses need flexible organizational structures, not fixed hierarchies.
+The analytics we were showing weren't actionable for clients.
+This required scrapping our approach and rebuilding the product from scratch.

 ---